Estimation of a probability in inverse binomial sampling under normalized linear-linear and inverse-linear loss: Motivation and considered loss functions

-Inverse binomial sampling, first discussed by \citet{Haldane45}, has received a great deal of attention, motivated by the useful properties of the obtained estimators.
+A particularly appealing stopping rule, first discussed by \citet{Haldane45}, is \emphmio{inverse binomial sampling} (also known as negative binomial sampling).
+Given $\nnum \in \mathbb N$, this rule consists of taking as many observations as necessary to obtain exactly $\nnum$ successes.
+The random number of observations, $\vanden$, is a sufficient statistic for $p$ \citep[p.~101]{Lehmann98}.
+The interest in this stopping rule is motivated by the useful properties of the obtained estimators.
 Namely, it has been shown that for an estimator $\hatvap = \fest(\vanden)$ such that $\lim_{\nden \rightarrow \infty} \nden \fest(\nden)$ exists and is positive, and for a general class of loss functions defined by certain regularity conditions, the risk has an asymptotic value as $p \rightarrow 0$ \citep{Mendo10_env}.
-Moreover, estimators have been found whose risk for $p$ arbitrary is guaranteed not to exceed its asymptotic value, for the specific cases of normalized mean square error \citep{Mikulski76}, normalized mean absolute error \citep{Mendo09a} and confidence associated with a relative interval \citep{Mendo08a} \citep{Mendo10}.
+Moreover, estimators have been found whose risk for $p$ arbitrary is guaranteed not to exceed its asymptotic value, for the specific cases of normalized mean squared error \citep{Mikulski76} \citep{Sathe77}, normalized mean absolute error \citep{Mendo09a} and confidence associated with a relative interval \citep{Mendo06} \citep{Mendo08a} \citep{Mendo10}.
 This allows selecting an appropriate value of $\nnum$ that meets a prescribed risk irrespective of the unknown $p$.

-In all mentioned cases, the loss incurred by a negative error equals that of the corresponding positive error.
+In all cases mentioned in the preceding paragraph, the loss incurred by a negative error equals that of the corresponding positive error.
 In practice, however, situation-specific factors may render underestimation more or less costly than overestimation \citep{Christoffersen97} \citep{Akdeniz04}.
 Consider for example $p=0.01$ and two possible values of $\hatvap$, namely $0.019$ and $0.001$.
 The absolute error (normalized or otherwise) is the same for both values of the estimator, as is the squared error.
 Nevertheless, with the first estimate $\hatvap$ is $1.9$ times $p$, whereas with the second $p$ is $10$ times $\hatvap$.
 In many applications it may be advisable to assign a higher loss to the second estimate.
 With absolute error, this could be accomplished by generalizing the loss function to one with a different slope on each side.
 Denoting $x = \hatvap /p$, this generalized loss is given by